 Customers are demanding more, and they want answers at their fingertips.
 We are in digital age where the focus is on the people rather than the technology now.
 Customer experiences are laid out on the table for other customers to see, companies want to understand how engagement and experience are affecting customer relationships, and they are using feedback to measure it.

 There has never been more feedback online, and customer expectations have never been higher.
 Click To Tweet

 Before you can begin to measure customer loyalty to improve experience, it’s important to first understand your customers.
 Customers are looking for an emotional experience, so it’s important to know what motivates them and what will get them engaged with your brand.

-If you consider a target audience, such as baby boomers or millennials, each generation has their own expectations about how a business should operate.
+If you consider a target audience, such as baby boomers, millennials, or Gen Z, each generation has their own expectations about how a business should operate.
 Brands which pay attention to their audiences’ values and priorities are more likely to succeed.

-On the other hand, according to Synchrony Financial, baby boomers tend to choose companies based on customer service, while millennials are more likely to use technology to help with their in-store experience.
+On the other hand as of 2021, baby boomers tend to choose companies based on customer service, while millennials are more likely to use technology to help with their in-store experience.

 How do you understand your customers?
 You listen to them.
-You listen to them on social media, in online reviews, and in the store.
+You listen to them on social media, in online reviews, through customer satisfaction surveys and in the store.

 ROI versus ROE2

 Return on investment (ROI) is a term that was first used by marketers in the 20th century to measure the impact of advertising on awareness and sales, writes Andy Frawley, CEO of Epsilon and author of Igniting Customer Connections.
 Today, however, he argues that marketers want to know how the effect of their marketing on building customer relationships.
 Frawley dubs this metric “return on experience x engagement,” or ROE2 .